robric/wiki-contrail-controller/QoS.md

       logical_queue  : Defines the logical queues that map to the hardware queue.
       scheduling     : Defines the scheduling algorithm to be used by the corresponding priority group (strict / rr).
       bandwidth      : Bandwidth to be used by the corresponding priority group when scheduling is round-robin.
       default        : When set to True, defines the default hardware queue for Qos.
 All unspecified logical queues map to this hardware queue.
-One of the queue must be defined default.
+This is an optional configuration .

 ###Generated contrail-vrouter-agent.conf
 The above parameters are updated in /etc/contrail/contrail-vrouter-agent.conf on host4 as follows: